Kōzaburō Tachibana: Political beliefs

-Tachibana, noted to be a romantic and Utopian thinker, his primary aim was to "liberate the people" from a false governance.
-During a time where Western concepts such as capitalism globalized the Japanese markets, the rural villages were forced to adapt to this rapid change of increasing goods, causing the destruction of the conventional community life.
+Noted to be a romantic and Utopian thinker, Tachibana's primary aim was to "liberate the people" from a false governance.
+During a time when Western concepts such as capitalism globalized the Japanese markets, the rural villages were forced to adapt to this rapid change of increasing goods, causing the destruction of the conventional community life.
 This caused the privileged classes and political parties to rob Japan of its basic principles such as social existence.
 Therefore, Tachibana believed that for the development of the Asian and Western societies, the village community was the original starting point of civilization and the only way for the country to prosper.

 Tachibana called for the formation of a "patriotic brotherhood" to unselfishly lay down their lives to save the people in accordance to the emperor's wishes.
 Wanting to recruit form all social classes, the brotherhood would represent a more perfect whole, signified by the imperial will.